catern/dotfiles/README.md

 I try to emulate this in my personal configs.

 ### bash
-This is most noticeable in the way I structure my bash configuration.
+The drop-in configs approach is most noticeable in the way I organize my bash configuration.

 My .bashrc just does a few things, and then sources the contents of the .config/bash directory.
 In .config/bash are different files setting up my prompt, aliases, etc.

 This way if I have some local configuration that I don't want to push to this shared dotfiles repository, I can just drop a local.sh file in .config/bash, and everything just works.

 ### xinit
-I also try to keep my .xinitrc modular. xinitrc usually consists of a list of programs to run after X is started through startx.
+I also try to keep my .xinitrc modular.

+xinitrc usually consists of a list of programs to run after X is started through startx.

 I have several small scripts in the .config/xinit directory which I can run from a local, not-committed .xinitrc.
-Each script is just a list of commands to run.
+Each script is just a list of commands to run, and I put lines sourcing some selection of scripts in my .xinitrc.

 Unfortunately, I run very few X11 programs on startup, so the files in .config/xinit are very small.